Tomshiii/ahk_wiki/Latest/Classes/Editors/adobe.md

 #### *keyswait*
 Type: *String*
 > This parameter is the a string you wish to pass to `keys.allWait()`'s first parameter.

+#### *checkMButton*
+Type: *Boolean/Object*
+> This parameter determines whether the function will wait to see if <kbd>MButton</kbd> is pressed shortly after (or is being held).
+This can be useful with panning around Premiere's `Program` monitor (assuming this function is activated using tilted scroll wheels, otherwise leave this param as false).
+This parameter can either be set to `true/false` or an object containing key `T` along with the timeout duration.
+Eg. `{T:"0.3"}`
 ***

 ## <u>`prem.movepreview()`</u>